netdata/blog/blog/dynatrace-datadog-instana-grafana-netdata.md

 All monitoring providers struggle with resolution and cardinality.
 They invest a lot of effort to minimize both of them, since these affect their cost proportionally.
 And even after all reductions and economies applied, their services are still expensive.

 When I started this post, I was expecting that Netdata will be the "heavier" among the agents.
-It has to be, because it does a lot more work!
+It has to be, because it does a lot more work.
 It is the only agent that is a monitoring solution by itself, it collects data per-second, stores the data in its own database, trains machine learning models for all metrics, queries these data, and many more, all happening right at the edge.

 To my surprise, the Netdata agent is one of lightest!
 And given the resolution (per-second) and the number of metrics it collects, **it offers the best unit economics** (i.e. resources per sample) among all.